|Back to article|

 Heart attack - what to ask your doctor

-A heart attack occurs when blood flow to a part of your heart is blocked long enough that part of the heart muscle is damaged or dies.
+A heart attack occurs when blood flow to a part of your heart is blocked for a period of time and part of the heart muscle is damaged.
 It is also called a myocardial infarction (MI).

-Angina is pain or pressure in the chest that happens when your heart muscle is not getting enough blood or oxygen.
-You sometimes feel it in your neck or jaw.
-Sometimes you may notice only that your breath is short.
+Angina is pain or pressure in the chest.
+It occurs when your heart muscle is not getting enough blood or oxygen.
+You may feel angina in your neck or jaw.
+Sometimes you may notice only that you are short of breath.

-Below are some questions you may want to ask your doctor or nurse to help you take care of your recent heart attack.
+Below are some questions you may want to ask your doctor or nurse to help you take care of yourself after a recent heart attack.